LArSoft/larsoft.github.io/wiki/UpdatingToNewRelease.md

 This is the simplest possible case.
 We suggest that you start from a fresh login.

 1.  setup TOP_PRODUCT NEW_RELEASE_VERSION -q QUALIFIERS
-2. See [Quick Links](https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/Quick_Links) for experiment-specific instructions on getting started
+2. See [Quick links](Quick_links) for experiment-specific instructions on getting started

 ## Updating your own package